Subscribe for all my updates and don't miss a thing! Sign me up!

-Bob Marley, Jimmy Cliff and Prince Buster are notable contributors to Reggae's popularity and success.
-Of course, Bob Marley became our best known ambassador.
+Bob Marley, Jimmy Cliff and Prince Buster are a few notable contributors to Reggae's popularity and success.
+Of course, Bob Marley became our best known ambassador for this genre of music.

-For the purist in music [Are you one?], Mike Turks defines it by saying:
+For the purist in music, Mike Turks defines it by saying:

 This backbeat is characteristic of all African-based musics and is not found in traditional European or Asian music.
 Reggae drummers also emphasize the third beat when in 4/4 time with a kick to the bass drum.